Simple Characterizations of Potential Games and Zero-sum Games: Main Results

-Note as well for a function $g(s_{-i})$ we have $T_i g =0 $ and for any $h$, $\hat{T_i} h$ does not depend on $s_i$.
-We next prove our integral tests. \begin{prop}[\textbf{Integral Tests}] We have:\\ (i) A game $u$ is a potential game if and only if for all $i,j$
+Note as well for any $h$, $T_i h$ does not depend on $s_i$.
+We next prove our integral tests. \begin{prop}[\textbf{Integral Tests}] We have:\\ (i) A game $u$ is a potential game if and only if